A fascinating sub-plot to this Rugby World Cup is the story of the Irish names involved.

 Born and raised in south Dublin, Mark grew up in Dundrum playing G.A.A for Ballinteer St. Johns.
-He attended St. Benildus College before moving to Thurles to pursue a career in strength and conditioning, eventually graduating from our BSc programme with LIT.
+He attended St. Benildus College before moving to Thurles to pursue a career in strength and conditioning, eventually graduating from our BSc in Strength & Conditioning programme.
 In just a short few years he has gone from Thurles to Uruguay, and from Ireland to Italy.
 This is his story.

 Can you give some background to your time studying and coaching to this point?

 I completed a BSc in Strength and Conditioning Coaching in Setanta College.
 During this time I worked with the Irish Paralympic Powerlifting team and Tipperary G.A.A.
 After which I was fortunate enough to spend a year working with the Uruguay national team.
 I came home and spent a cup winning season with Blackrock College before being presented with this incredible opportunity to work with Italy Rugby.

 So from working with Tipperary G.A.A to Uruguay – an incredible move for a young coach to make.
 How was your time in Montevideo?